giacomosalsano/nivo-app/README.md

 This project was developed with the following tools:

-- React
+- React.JS
 - React Query
 - React Hook Form
 - TailwindCSS
+- Node.JS
+- Prisma
+- Postgres
+- Axios
+- Zod
+- Vite
+- ContextAPI
+- Docker
-- shdcn/ui
+- Postman

 ## 💻 Project

-This project is a complete form that allows the registration of a product and, at the same time, allows us to connect the frame to one or more categories that can be created while we are adding the product.
+This project is an incomplete form that allows the registration for a list.